 This is where you’ll get that picture you have always seen of Yellowstone’s star attraction.

 Artists Paintpots is a group of over 50 springs, geysers, vents and bubbling mud pots of varying textures and colors of red, blue, grey and brown.

 There is an easy 0.6 mile trail this studio created by nature, starting in the forest and then moving up the hillside with pretty views over the gibbon Geyser Basin where the Paintpots are.

 We visited on an overcast day so it felt very moody and like the witches were surrounding us and ready to throw us in their cauldrons.

-The drive out to Lamar Valley through the Dunraven Pass is specatular.
+The drive out to Lamar Valley through the Dunraven Pass is spectacular.
 It’s the highest road pass in Yellowstone National Park.

 Mount Washburn is located along Dunraven Pass.
-There is a popular hiking trail to the top, which we have noted down as one of the things to do in Yellowstone when we return.
+There is a popular 3 mile hiking trail to the top of Mount Washburn at 10,000 feet high.
+We have noted down as one of the things to do in Yellowstone when we return.

 You will get top of the world panaoramic vistas and a good chance of seeing bighorn sheep, wildflowers and maybe even bear.

 Pack enough water and snacks and adequate warm clothing as temperatures can change dramatically that high up.
 Allow for around 6 hours if hiking with kids.
 Check our guide for hiking with kids tips.

 Tower Falls is located between Tower-Roosevelt and Canyon Village.